Alamgir-JUST/TSLT-Net/README.md

 ## 📊 Key Results

   > TSLT-Net:
-   Accuracy 99.99% (multiclass) / 100% (binary)
+  > Accuracy 99.99% (multiclass) / 100% (binary)
-   Only 9,722 parameters (~0.04 MB) — ideal for edge deployment Outperforms CNN, MLP, GRU, LSTM, and RNN in both performance and efficiency
+  > Only 9,722 parameters (~0.04 MB) — ideal for edge deployment
+  > Outperforms CNN, MLP, GRU, LSTM, and RNN in both performance and efficiency

+##⚖️ License & Citation

+If you use this code, please cite:
+@article{TSLTNet2025,
+  title={TSLT-Net: A Unified Lightweight Temporal–Spatial Transformer for Intrusion Detection in Drone Networks}, author={Biswas, Tarun Kumar and Zannat, Ashrafun and Ishtiaq, Waqas and Hossain, Md.
+Alamgir}, journal={Scientific Reports}, year={2025}
+}